AP Spanish Literature and Culture

-Advanced Placement (AP) Spanish Literature and Culture (also known as AP Spanish Literature, AP Spanish Lit or AP SpLit) is a high school course and examination offered by the College Board's Advanced Placement Program.
+Advanced Placement (AP) Spanish Literature and Culture (also known as AP Spanish Literature, AP Spanish Lit, AP SpLit or AP Spanish V) is a high school course and examination offered by the College Board's Advanced Placement Program.

 The course

 This course is based on improving skills in written Spanish and critical reading of advanced Spanish and Latin American literature.
 It is typically taught as a Spanish V or VI course.
 The AP Spanish Literature course is designed to be comparable to a third-year college/university introductory Hispanic literature course.
 Students concentrate on developing proficiency in reading and writing in preparation for the AP Spanish Literature examination.
 In addition, this course emphasizes mastery of linguistic competencies at a very high level of proficiency.

-The course has a required reading list that draws from a variety of sources, including such well-known authors and poets as Federico García Lorca, Miguel de Cervantes, Tirso de Molina, Gabriel García Márquez, Alfonsina Storni, Juan Rulfo, Isabel Allende, and Miguel de Unamuno, as well as a miscellany of lesser-known short stories, poems, and novels.
+The course has a required reading list that draws from a variety of sources, including such well-known authors and poets as Federico García Lorca, Miguel de Cervantes, Tirso de Molina, Gabriel García Márquez, Alfonsina Storni, Juan Rulfo, Isabel Allende and Miguel de Unamuno, as well as a miscellany of lesser-known short stories, poems, and novels.
 A complete list of the readings is regulated annually by the College Board.
-The course is meant to be taught entirely in Spanish, though English translations of the stories are often common resources for students.
+The course is meant to be taught entirely in Spanish, though English translations of the stories are often common resources for students, but these are not completely widespread.

 Each AP Theme has several contexts.
 The theme of Societies in Contact has five contexts: Assimilation and Marginalization, Diversity, Socioeconomic Divisions, Imperialism, and Nationalism and Regionalism.
-Time and Space has six contexts: Carpe Diem and Memento Mori, The Individual in Their Environment, Nature and the Environment, The Relationship Between Time and Space, Linear Time and Circular Time, and Trajectory and Transformation.
+Time and Space has six contexts: Carpe Diem and Memento Mori, The Individual in Their Environment (El individuo en su entorno), Nature and the Environment, The Relationship Between Time and Space, Linear Time and Circular Time, and Trajectory and Transformation.
 The Duality of Being has four contexts: Construction of Reality, Spirituality and Religion, Public and Private Image, and Introspection.
 The Construction of Gender has five contexts: Male Chauvinism (Machismo), Social Relations, Patriarchal System, Sexualization, and Tradition and Rupture.
 Interpersonal Relationships has six contexts: Friendship and Hostility, Love and Contempt, Communication or Lack of Communication, The Individual and the Community, Power Relations, and Family Relations.
 Finally, Literary Creation has four contexts: Intertextuality, Self-conscious Literature, The Creative Process, and Text and Its Contexts.